backupbrew/switchbrew/Internet Browser.md

 ## Video Playback

 WifiWebAuthApplet does not fully support playing videos.
-It will crash with normal videos.
+It will [assert](Error%20codes.md "wikilink") with normal videos.
 However, in some cases with certain MP4s using vulns it will display an error dialog instead.

 ## Trusted RootCAs